the-argus/portfolio/README.md

 My portfolio.
 Currently hosted at [https://people.rit.edu/ifm1110/portfolio/](https://people.rit.edu/ifm1110/portfolio/)

+Also check out the [Github Pages](https://the-argus.github.io/portfolio/) for a more up-to-date but less tested version of the page.

 ## Using this site

 I've GPL licensed this code.
 Please feel free to fork and to change ``js/content/entries.json``.